Simplifying Sourdough | My Basic Bread Process for Beginners

 STRETCH AND FOLDS

-At 2pm, it’s time for stretch and folds.
+After an hour, it’s time for stretch and folds.
 This is where you’re essentially giving the dough some workouts to strengthen its gluten strands so it can rise up nicely when baking.
 I do stretch and folds by the kitchen sink so I can easily wet my fingers to help keep the dough from sticking to my hands.
 I start by pulling the dough away from the bowl, stretching it up and giving it a few flaps back and forth (gently; you don’t want the dough to tear), folding it back over on itself, then turning the bowl a quarter turn and repeating this 3 more times until you’ve stretched and folded 4 times, once in each direction.
 This process should take all of one minute.
 THIS video is a good, quick visual.

 You’ll do 3 more sets of stretch and folds over the next 2 hours, letting the dough rest, covered, for 20-30 minutes in between each time.